-How We Addressed the Matter in Our Audit Addressing the matter involved performing procedures and evaluating audit evidence in connection with our overall opinion on the consolidated financial statements.
+How We Addressed the Matter in Our Audit Addressed the Matter in Our Audit Addressing the matter involved performing procedures and evaluating audit evidence in connection with our overall opinion on the consolidated financial statements.
 Our audit procedures to evaluate the significant judgments made by management included, among others, testing the reasonableness of the total liquid assets at December 31, 2021, evaluating the amount and timing of forecasted clinical trial expenses and related payments, including negotiated vendor payment terms, evaluating the fluctuations in forecasted clinical trial expenses and payments thereof as compared to historic amounts and the underlying management assumptions, evaluating the reasonableness of the amounts and timing of payments of forecasted general and administrative expenses and other income, net, reconsidering certain prior management forecasted amounts to evaluate whether those forecasted amounts approximated the ultimate actual results.
 This was performed in consideration of management's ability to put forth reasonable estimates and evaluating the adequacy of the Company's disclosure of these circumstances in the consolidated financial statements.
+We have served as the Company's auditor since at least 2001, but we are unable to determine the specific year.